ikunetwork/WhitePaper/README.md

 ### `RST[x]` Value

-An `RST[x]` carries pro-rata digital rights to its specific research initiative \(clinical trials, etc.\) and such rights are cryptographically maintained with the ability to \(i\) access the `RST[x]DC` and \(ii\) be transacted in an `permissionlessLicense` smart contract.
+An `RST[x]` is the memory of a R&D initiative.
+The memory carries pro-rata digital rights to its specific research initiative \(clinical trials, etc.\) and such rights are cryptographically maintained.
 Value in the `RST[x]` token can be ascribed to the following:

-* `permissionlessLicense`
+* `permissionlessLicense` smart contract
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
 * Access and contribute to the `RST[x]` sub-network with possession of a minimum, predetermined `RST[x]` threshold.

-A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
+A transaction involving `RST[x]` memory is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
 The R&D team will provide updates to the `RST[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to contribute to the sub-network to:

 * \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
 * \(ii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
 * \(iii\) Interact and work with the sub-network through `devTools`.

 A `RST[x]` sub-network, may capitalize on the copyright data exclusivity periods.
 In addition, `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, together as a sub-network as owned by `RST[x]` holders, but patents may not be used in the Network.

 The `RST[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RST[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RST[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
 If an `RST[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.